Crystalwarrior/KFO-Server/README.md

 * **reload_commands**
 	- (DEBUG) Reloads the commands.py file.

+### Notes

 * **Note 1**: the commands may refer to the following identifiers for a player:
 	- **Character Name**: the folder name of the character the player is using, also the name that appears in /getarea.
 	- **ID**: number in brackets [] in /getarea.
 	- **IPID**: number in parentheses () in /getarea (requires mod rank).
 	- **IP**: the IP address of the player.
 	- **OOC Name**: the username of the player in the OOC chat.
 * **Note 2**: some commands include commas (,) between the parameters.
 If that is the case, the command expects you to actually use the commas between the parameters.
-If for whatever reason your parameter also has a comma followed by a space, you can include it by using ,\↨ (so 'Hello, world' becomes 'Hello,\ world').
+If for whatever reason your parameter also has a comma followed by a space, you can include it by using ,\ (so 'Hello, world' becomes 'Hello,\ world').
 * **Note 3**: additional documentation for the commands can be found in `config\commands.py` and consulting the docstrings.
 For example, to get additional information for /help, you would look for `ooc_cmd_help` and look for the associated text.